 By Michael Holland –

-Recently I saw a commercial where a young couple throws a dart at a map and then take off for their weekend adventure to wherever the dart landed.
+There is an older TV commercial where a young couple throws a dart at a map and then take off for their weekend adventure to wherever the dart landed.
 How spontaneous and fun.

 Your employees are hoping you’re less adventurous.